Herbert and Inge Littauer Nursing Scholarship

-Please refer to the Supporting Documentation – Financial and Education Disadvantage Guide (PDF 220kb, 2p) which outlines acceptable forms of supporting documentation.
+Please refer to the Supporting Documentation – Financial and Educational Disadvantage Guide (PDF, 218kb, 2 pgs) which outlines acceptable forms of supporting documentation.

 It is expected that the online application will take approximately thirty minutes to complete.
 Once you have completed a question online, you cannot go back and modify your response(s).
 The main application questions are listed below to allow you time to prepare your answers in advance prior to starting the online application.